priyanshpatel18/aeroscan-protocol/README.md

 - **Verifiable Data**: Cryptographically secured sensor readings
 - **Decentralized**: No single point of failure or control
 - **Transparent**: Public access to environmental data

-## Error Handling

-The protocol includes custom error codes for:
-- **Unauthorized**: When non-authority attempts to update sensor data
-- Additional error handling as defined in the `errors` module

 ## Contributing